 Bush also said that voluntary codes for the creative industries sector “are a very good idea in principle”, but warned that the measure would only work if everyone took responsibility.

-Read more: Best Kodi box
+Read more: how to install Kodi

 “The Premier League, believes in as little enforcement as possible but as much as is needed,” he said, adding: “For regulation to be as little as possible you need each actor in the chain, each player on the stage, to take their bit of responsibility.